BouakkazLotfiG/BouakkazLotfiG/README.md

 -->
 I'm a full stack web developer with a year of experience building web applications using the MERN stack.
 I also have a master's degree in computer vision.
 I'm passionate about building scalable web solutions and integrating cutting edge technologies.

-- 🔭 I’m currently working on a large scale travel agency web application that regroups all the travel agencies into a one place offering alot of services

-- 🌱 I’m currently learning the new Next13 (app directory)

-- 👯 I’m looking to collaborate on interessting projects, joining a team of passionate developers

 - 📫 How to reach me: bouakkaz144.lotfi@gmail.com

 - ⚡ Fun fact: I'm an experienced music producer, you can check out on my Spotify's artist page(https://open.spotify.com/artist/6bv7KnC1UWk86sXFNS1MpB)